 Why use Acast:

 Your patrons can enjoy their exclusive Patreon content wherever they listen to their podcasts.
-If an app supports secure RSS feeds, it’s covered: Apple Podcasts, Overcast, Pocket Casts, Downcast, Podcast Addict, Acast, and
+If an app supports secure RSS feeds, it’s covered: Apple Podcasts, Overcast, Pocket Casts, Downcast, Podcast Addict, Acast and dozens more

 In this article, we’ll cover the following:

 - How to set up Acast (with an existing Patreon RSS feed)

 - How to set up Acast (no existing Patreon RSS feed)